mchaov/personal-page/site/articles/Abstraction-101.md

 ## Is there such a thing as a bad abstraction?

 Identifying "bad" abstraction is a chicken and egg problem.
-It is very hard to give a single simple answer to these questions.
+It is very hard to give a single simple answer to that question.
 As with all good questions in CS, the only correct answer is: "It depends!"!
 As we said earlier too much indirection is bad, but to reduce over-abstraction You need to understand the actual reason behind it...

 The following questions might help in shaping some answer to the question if an abstraction is bad.